laminas/laminas-i18n/docs/book/v3/migration/migration-from-2-to-3.md

 Additionally, these extracted validators have been internally refactored to achieve seamless native compatibility with the `laminas-validator` v3 engine and plugin management layers.

-> [!IMPORTANT] Migration Action Required
+IMPORTANT: **Migration Action Required**
-> If your validation chains or forms rely on any of these i18n validation plugins, you must explicitly require the new satellite package via Composer:
+If your validation chains or forms rely on any of these i18n validation plugins, you must explicitly require the new satellite package via Composer:

 ```bash
 $ composer require laminas/laminas-i18n-validator